-- a.
-The Directors of Codelco will receive a fixed monthly compensation of Ch\$4,413,071 (four million four hundred thirteen thousand seventy-one Chilean pesos) for meeting attendance.
-The payment of the monthly compensation requires at least one meeting attendance each month. - b.
-The Chairman of the Board will receive a fixed monthly compensation of Ch\$8,826,140 (eight million eight hundred and twenty-six thousand one hundred and forty Chilean pesos). - c.
+b.
+The Chairman of the Board will receive a fixed monthly compensation of Ch\$8,826,140 (eight million eight hundred and twenty-six thousand one hundred and forty Chilean pesos).

+c.
 Each member of the Directors' Committee, whether the one referred to in Article 50 bis) of Law No. 18046 or another established by the Corporation by-laws, will receive a fixed additional monthly compensation of Ch\$1,471,022 (one million four hundred and seventy-one thousand and twenty-two Chilean pesos) for meeting attendance, regardless of the number of committees of which they are members.
-In addition, the Chairman of the Directors' Committee will receive a fixed monthly compensation of Ch\$2,942,047 (two million nine hundred and forty-two thousand- and forty-seven-pesos Chilean pesos) for meeting attendance - d.
-The compensation established in the legal text is effective for a period of two years, as from March 1, 2022, and will not be adjusted during said period
+In addition, the Chairman of the Directors' Committee will receive a fixed monthly compensation of Ch\$2,942,047 (two million nine hundred and forty-two thousand- and forty-seven-pesos Chilean pesos).

+d.
+The compensation established in the legal text is effective for a period of two years, as from March 1, 2022, and will not be adjusted during said period.

-On the other hand, the short-term benefits to key management of the Corporation expensed during the three-month periods ended March 31, 2023 and 2022, were ThUS\$ 6,582 and ThUS\$ 7,011, respectively.
+On the other hand, the short-term benefits to key management of the Corporation expensed during the years ended December 31, 2023 and 2022, were ThUS\$ 13,603 and ThUS\$ 13,368, respectively.